ChloeCCPeng/ChloeCCPeng/README.md

 - 💬 Ask me about **React, JavaScript, Ruby, and Rails**

-- 👩🏻‍💻 Come visit my website at [www.chloepeng.info](https://www.chloepeng.info/)
+- 🤩 Come visit my website to check up my latest update at [www.chloepeng.info](https://www.chloepeng.info/)

 - 📫 I can be reached by **chloepeng331@icloud.com**